Biden's plan: 'Too big to fail' can be too big to describe - NewsBreak

 Biden's plan: 'Too big to fail' can be too big to describe

-President Joe Biden ’s plan for a massive expansion of social programs is being framed by supporters as such a high-stakes endeavor that it’s “too big to fail.”
+WASHINGTON — (AP) — President Joe Biden's plan for a massive expansion of social programs is being framed by supporters as such a high-stakes endeavor that it's "too big to fail."
 It also may be too big to describe.

 That’s a particular challenge as the White House struggles to sell the public on a wide range of initiatives packaged under the imprecise slogan of “Build Back Better.”